lbartell/when_last/README.md

 All commands from the `when_last` directory

 - Start project in developer mode: `briefcase dev`
-- Package for distribution (first time)
+- Package for distribution (first time or when dependencies chnage)
     1. Create config scaffolding: `briefcase create`
     1. Compile application: `briefcase build`
     1. [MacOS] Add permissions to run app: `codesign --force --deep --sign - "macOS/app/When Last/When Last.app"`